lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-When the other party receives this public key information, the user needs to convert it to its original binary form.
+The PEM file start and end with the text '-----BEGIN PUBLIC KEY-----' and '-----END PUBLIC KEY-----' which identify the purpose of the file.
+When the other party receives this public key information, from the document sender or a public database, the user needs to convert it to its original binary form.
 The raw data is generated using ASN.1 syntax and is encoded by DER, Distinguished Encoding Rules.
+We also use 'rsa -pubout' and add a designator '-outform' to specify the DER format:

 ```console
 $ openssl rsa -pubout -in private_key.pem -outform DER -out public_key.der